EPCs: What are they, and why do they matter?

-If you want to go green but can't afford to pay the cost of solar panels, for example, you can still make an impact by improving your home's Energy Performance Certificate (EPC).
+If you want to go green but can’t afford to pay the initial costs of solar panels or a heat pump, you can still significantly increase the energy efficiency of your home by improving its Energy Performance Certificate (EPC).

-In this article, we’ll cover everything you need to know about EPCs, including how they work, what they include, who needs to have one, and how you can get your hands on one.
+In this guide, we’ll cover everything you need to know about EPCs, including how they work, what they include, who needs one, and how to get one.

 Someone looking at EPC